-- Divide your Master Student List into individual room rosters for students testing in standard and accommodated testing rooms. - In addition to individual room rosters for accommodated testing rooms, you may want to provide a copy of the relevant pages of the NAR to each proctor for their room.
+- Divide your Master Student List into individual room rosters for students testing in standard and accommodated testing rooms. - In addition to individual room rosters for accommodated testing rooms, provide a copy of the relevant pages of the NAR to each proctor for their room.
 These pages will give them important details about which script(s) to use.
 The proctor will need to record which accommodations each student tested with next to the student's name.
+Proctors testing students using the pre-recorded audio format will need each student's SSD number as well.